News Corp expands stake in Australia's APN media with $104 million deal

 A person familiar with the matter said News Corp had previously held a 4.9 percent stake in APN, which owns some of Australia's top-rated radio stations and is the publisher of about 50 regional newspapers in Australia and New Zealand, including the New Zealand Herald.

-News Corp's purchase marked the exit of APN's longtime major shareholder, Ireland's Independent News & Media Plc (INM) (INME.I) (INME.I).
+News Corp's purchase marked the exit of APN's longtime major shareholder, Ireland's Independent News & Media Plc (INM).
 INM is selling its 18.6 percent stake to repay its debts in full, while Baycliffe, controlled by INM's largest shareholder Denis O'Brien, is selling its 12.2 percent holding.

 INM's London-listed shares were trading 20 percent higher.